Amnesty International UK – two organisations working to defend human rights

-These two, distinct but related entities are:
+These two entities are:

-• The Charitable Trust which is a registered charity in England and Wales (no. 1051681) and Scotland (no. 03139939).and a limited company (company no. 03139939)
+- The Amnesty International UK Section Charitable Trust which is a registered charity in England and Wales (no. 1051681) and Scotland (no. 03139939).and a limited company (company no. 03139939)

-• The Amnesty International UK section which is limited company (company no. 01735872).
+- The Amnesty International UK Section which is limited company (company no. 01735872).

 Each entity is governed by its own board.